Some things that have caught my eye over the past weeks:

 ECMAScript 6 Compatibility Table (via Sylvain Galineau on Twitter)

 Something I and others have speculated about is how the departure of Google from the Webkit would affect the project’s forward momentum and that of Safari.
 Google engineers were working on a lot of new features, such as web components, that are now orphaned and the desire to avoid bit rot in the codebase has seen things like Shadow DOM removed.
 A sensible step in engineering terms, but a disappointing one for developers excited about web components.

-However, as part of WWDC, Apple have apparently published a video1 about what’s new in Safari, an interesting slide from which was published on Twitter.
+However, as part of WWDC, Apple have apparently published a video ((Which I haven’t watched yet, as it requires Quicktime and will not run in anything other than Safari on OS X, not exactly a shining example of cross-platform web compatibility.)) about what’s new in Safari, an interesting slide from which was published on Twitter.
 It lists various features, one of which in particular caught my eye: CSS Grid Layout.
 I’ve written about Grid Layout before, as alongside Flexbox (also listed on the slide) it promises to make UI layout in web apps much easier.